 There are several different types of rodents that have the potential to invade your home at any time, especially during the winter months.
-Not only can rodents be annoying to deal with in the home, but they can also carry serious diseases with them that can have negative effects on you and your family.
-Typhus and rabies are only some the diseases you should take into account when preparing for rodent invasions.
-Besides the disease, rodents can devalue your home by causing all sorts of structural damage, chewing through wiring and drywall to create holes and other problems.
+Not only can rodents be annoying to deal with within the house, but they can also carry dangerous diseases with them that can have adverse effects on you and your family.
+Typhus and rabies are only some of the diseases you should take into account when preparing for rodent invasions.
+Besides the sickness, rodents can devalue your home by causing all sorts of structural damage, chewing through wiring and drywall to create holes and other problems.
 If you currently have a rodent infestation in your home, use this guide to determine what you are dealing with, then take the necessary steps to eliminate the population as soon as you can to avoid problems in the future.
 If you have trouble, find a pest control specialist to help you.

 The most common rodent that homeowners will have to deal with is the house mouse.
-These creatures are very small, stretching only to about seven inches including the tail, and have beady eyes and ears that are too big for their bodies.
+These creatures are small, stretching only to about seven inches, including the tail, and have beady eyes and ears that are too big for their bodies.
 When it comes to house mice, the main concern is breeding.
-They only live about a year, but can have as many as ten litters in that time, meaning they will reproduce quickly if given the opportunity.
+They only live about a year but can have as many as ten litters in that time, meaning they will quickly reproduce if given the opportunity.
 House mice set up shop in dark, moist places that provide shelter and a secure food source.
-They prefer grains, but will eat just about anything to stay alive.
+They prefer grains but will eat just about anything to stay alive.
 Have a pest control specialist check your closets, storage areas, and crawl space for any signs of these little guys.